schapi-create/apidoc-rpc-uat/md_files/README.md

 	- Server Certificate Validation

-		To protect a https client, a server need to return certificate to the client.
-The client should be able to validate identity and ownership of certificate from the server using CA Certificate.
+		To protect a HTTPS client, a server need to return the certificate to the client.
+The client should be able to validate identity and ownership of the certificate from the server using the CA Certificate.

 		You can create self-signed certificates to set this up.